What counselling can help with:

 Counselling can offer us a time just for ourselves to focus on what is unsettling, puzzling, disturbing, frustrating or frightening.
 If we are confused and stuck, going over and over the same difficulties in our head, counselling can offer a chance to externalise these thoughts and explore the feelings and personal meanings.

-It can help make sense of the confusion so you can make some order out of the muddle.
-It can help you gain clarity of what is the root of the problem and what might be keeping the problem going in the present.
+I can help you make sense of the confusion so you can make some order out of the muddle.
+I can help you gain clarity of what is the root of the problem and what might be keeping the problem going in the present.

-Through building a therapeutic relationship between yourself and me, counselling can help clarify what matters most to you and who you are and who you can be.
+Through building a therapeutic relationship together, counselling with can help clarify what matters most to you- who you are and who you can be.

 “In my early professional years, I was asking the question: How can I treat, or cure, or change this person?
 Now I would phrase the question in this way: How can I provide a relationship which this person may use for his own personal growth?”